Natural History Museum: Wildlife Photographer of the Year

-Wildlife Photographer of the Year is preeminent annual international wildlife photography competition owned by the Natural History Museum and BBC Wildlife which last year attracted almost 43,000 entries by professional and amateur photographers from 96 countries.
-There are 18 categories with three targeting the under 17s and 15 geared towards the adult entrant.
+Wildlife Photographer of the Year is the preeminent annual international wildlife photography competition owned by the Natural History Museum which attracts 10s of thousands of entries, in 18 categories, by professional and amateur photographers from over 90 countries.
 Single images, portfolios, and photo stories are all catered for within specific categories.
-Started in 1964 the competition needed a new site to support the 50th anniversary of the award and to ensure that the images could be viewed in the best possible way.

 We won the project after a very competitive pitch process and worked closely with the team at NHM to design and develop a beautiful, responsive site that works across multiple devices.
 The brief was to ensure that WPY remains the preeminent global showcase for wildlife and nature imagery by creating a visually captivating website that is relevant, participatory, experiential, and responsive, and that communicates the brand’s unique position in the world of photography.